-CONTACT INFO: If you have any questions regarding our JSRHS Summer Reading Program, please feel free to contact Mrs. G. Cooper, JSRHS ELA Department Chair (cooperg2@leonschools.net); and Mrs. Madden, ELA Teacher (maddena@leonschools.net)
+CONTACT INFO: If you have any questions regarding our JSRHS Summer Reading Program, please feel free to contact Mrs. G. Cooper, JSRHS ELA Department Chair (cooperg2@leonschools.net)

 On Listening to Your Teacher Take Attendance

 As you read, monitor your comprehension by: